wyang342/http-server-two/README.md

 Repeat this process for the `/` route - call this the `index` template.

-### Refactor
+#### Refactor!
 As we build more routes, we're going to have more `Jinja2` files and will need to utilize helper methods.
-Let's make a new file, `utilities.py` to house our helper methods:
+Let's make a new file, `utilities.py` to house these helper methods:

 ```Python
 # utilities.py